ismailmubarik/AWS-SAA-C02-Course/README.md

 ### 1.1.1.
 Public vs Private vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
+Examples include AWS Outpost, Azure Stack, Anthos
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 - Hybrid Cloud: using public and private clouds in one environment
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.
+  - Hybrid Networking: Public Cloud + Traditional On-premise Networking Infrastructure

 ### 1.1.2.
 Cloud Service Models